ucsb-cs56/w20/_lectures/lect35.md

   numerical ratings.
 * Comments that focus on what helped or detracted fron your *learning* are the most on point.

+# Instructor must leave the room while evals are completed

+* However, please do not use this time as an opportunity for "office hours".

 # Review for Final

 * [lab07](https://ucsb-cs56.github.io/w20/lab/lab07/) Make sure you understand all the steps